 Because Louise was such a prominent Tucson citizen, the trial was moved to Nogales.
 And it became a media sensation, attracting newspaper coverage and bold headlines around the country.
 People in Tucson were shocked by the crime.
 After all, it had been committed by one of the city’s most prominent citizens.
 At the same time, there was a good deal of sympathy from those familiar with the reckless side of Thomas Marshall’s personality.

-On the advice of her lawyers, Louise pleaded guilty by reason of temporary insanity.
+On the advice of her lawyers, Louise pleaded not guilty by reason of temporary insanity.
 It was one the very first legal cases to include this novel defense.
 She claimed she shot her husband because of fear that she was being poisoned.
 The jury was persuaded by her emotional testimony and acquitted her on the first-degree murder charge after deliberating only half an hour.

 Lifetime of Achievement

 The tragic episode marked a low point for this remarkable woman, but in the end it turned out to be a brief chapter in a long, rich life filled with achievement.
 Louise Foucar Marshall was the first woman professor at the University of Arizona, she helped establish a chapter of the sorority Pi Beta Phi and served on the Arizona Board of Regents.
 At the beginning of the 20th century, she was one of the first people to realize the potential for real estate development next to the University campus.
 She used her business savvy to acquire the properties that would generate the income that would make possible the scholarships for deserving students.